Hastinapur: Demographics

-According to the 2001 Census of India, Hastinapur had a population of 58,452, with males constituting 53% and females accounting for 47%.
-The literacy rate of the town was 73.9% against the national average of 59.5%.
-Around 15% of the population was under 10 years of age.
-According to the 2011 Census of India, Hastinapur's population had fallen to 21,249.
+According to the 2011 Census of India, Hastinapur Nagar Panchayat had a population of 26,452, of which 14,010 are males while 12,442 are females.
+The literacy rate of the town was 74.5% slightly higher than the national average of 74%.
+Around 14% of the population was under 6 years of age.

 Places of interest

-Located on the banks of an old ravine of the Ganges, Hastinapur is considered one of the holiest places for both Hindus and Jains alike.
+Located on the banks of an old ravine of the Ganges, Hastinapur is considered one of the holiest places for Hindus and Jains.
 It is believed to be the birthplace of three Jain Tirthankaras.
 There are many ancient Hindu temples including Pandeshwar Temple and Karna Temple, as well as Jain temples such as Shri Digamber, Jain Mandir, Jambudweep, Kailash Parvat, and Shwetambar Jain Temple.

 Temples and monuments

-Shri Digamber Jain Prachin Bada Mandir
+Digamber Jain Bada Mandir Hastinapur

-Shri Digamber Jain Bada Mandir is one of the oldest Jain temples in Hastinapur.
+Digamber Jain Bada Mandir Hastinapur is one of the oldest Jain temples in Hastinapur.
 The main temple is believed to have been built in 1801 under the aegis of Raja Harsukh Rai, who was the imperial treasurer of Emperor Shah Alam II.
 The temple has many other facilities, including, police station, Digamber Jain Gurukul, and a Udaseen Ashram.
 Several tourist attractions including Jal Mandir, Jain Library, Acharya Vidyanand Museum, 24 Tonks, and the ancient Nishiyajis are situated few kilometres from the main temple.